pbprasad99/big_moves/README.md

 Status : Development

 A CLI application to analyze big moves ( Linear price movements to the upside) in stocks and correlates them with news events.
-What we want is to observe the reflexi
+What we want is to observe the relationship between financial media narrative and price movements.

 ## Features